Tactic-Apps/Devlink/README.md

     <img alt="Face Recognition Brain" src="https://github.com/RayBDev/devconnector/blob/master/client/src/img/logo.png" width="60" />
 </p>
 <h1 align="center">
-  DevConnector
+  DevLink
 </h1>

-DevConnector is a single page React application that allows users to create a professional developer profile and share their work and experience with others.
+DevLink is a single page React application that allows users to create a professional developer profile and share their work and experience with others.
 It allows users to connect with each other with a post/comment system.

 You may use the following credentials if you don't want to register:

 ```
-Email: john@gmail.com
+Email: JaneSmith123@gmail.com
 Password: 123456
 ```